 cloudLink, the Ultimate Digital Interlibrary Loan

 In addition to making digital downloads simple, cloudLibrary also offers libraries the ability to share digital collections with other participating libraries.
 With cloudLink, libraries build and manage multiple private eBook and eAudiobook collections with ease and flexibility.
-This allows libraries to increase digital circulation, decrease hold times and also reduce the amount of patron eBook suggestions because they have access to more titles that interest them. cloudLink provides seamless access to all individual library titles in one app, allows complete control of restricted and shared titles, and enables libraries to prioritize their titles for their users and share unused titles easily.
+This allows libraries to increase digital circulation, decrease hold times and also reduce the amount of patron eBook suggestions because they have access to more titles that interest them. cloudLink provides seamless access to all individual library titles in one app, allows complete control of restricted and shared titles, and enables libraries to prioritise their titles for their users and share unused titles easily.

 “We’re trying to get as many people on board as possible.
 The more, the merrier.
-We are creating the ultimate digital library for Southern California.
+We are creating the ultimate digital library for California.
 It’s essentially like a really cool form of interlibrary loan,” says Beverage.

 Since transferring their titles to cloudLibrary and joining cloudLink, both Huntington Beach and San Diego have seen a spike in their digital circulation.
 In fact, Huntington Beach has experienced an 83% increase in total circulation.